lukelarsen/generator-node-express/README.md

 $ grunt workon
 ```

-This starts the server, launches the project in SublimeText2, opens the project in Chrome, and starts watching the project for changes.
+This starts the server, launches the project in your editor, opens the project in a browser, and starts watching the project for changes.

 <h4>LiveReload</h4>

-The enable LiveRelaod you'll need to install the Chrome extension.
+To enable LiveRelaod you'll need to install the Chrome extension.

 <a href="https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei" target="_blank">Live Reload Chrome extension</a>